3072L/3072L/README.md

 #### dllfuzzer

-A very simple tool that can find hundreds of dll injection vulnerabilities, which is developed in rust
+A very simple tool that can find hundreds of dll Hijacking vulnerabilities, which is developed in rust

 to be public ....